 “The Cold Remains of Warmer Days” by Joarez C. Santini.

-The first time I played one of his games was in 2016.
+The first time I played one of his games was back in 2016.
 A stylish series of collage scenes on the topics of breakup and depression, titled “Forever Someday”, appeared before me.
 It was like a walk in the psyche of a struck stranger.
 The surrealistic graphics follow an associative, but always comprehensible dramaturgy.
 A man with a clock head being eaten by his own thoughts.
 A ship of hope.
 The call and her face.
 Everything has its place here.
 But after that game, there was absolute silence from the extraordinary developer.
 Only a year later I saw something of him again.

-This year, he created “The Cold Remains of Warmer Days” and submitted it to the 42nd Ludum Dare.
-Here he shows the creative process that he underwent when he created these games – his trilogy, as he notes.
+This year, he created “The Cold Remains of Warmer Days” and submitted it to the forty-third Ludum Dare edition.
+Here he shows the creative process that he underwent when he created those games.
 Tied to a typewriter in chains, the most important collages appear in front of the inner eye of the character.
 Accompanied by classical music, this scene is one of the strongest in the entire series, because hope, grief, doubt and love are shaking hands here at the audiovisual level.
 It is a stroke of fate and a liberation at the same time.
-And what can I say?
-It’s one of the most fantastic moments I ever experienced at a jam game.
+It was one of the most fantastic moments I ever experienced within a jam game.
 Thank you, Joarez. >>PLAY